 she was not okay but she had to end this now. pete had walked up to practically where they were standing, he had a slight frown and seemed perplexed, he was looking directly at her. she knew nothing about what she was going to do was right, but the other option would be only wrong, not just not right.

-she was glad though, ma wasn’t here. maybe foolish ideas had some merit in them just like soggy pizza. mystery cheese, she almost smiled. she could feel the touch of pete’s thumb on her neck, perhaps the only thing that had registered in a long long time. she took a step and then another.
+she was glad though, ma wasn’t here. maybe foolish ideas had some merit in them just like soggy pizza and mystery cheese. she almost smiled. she could feel the touch of pete’s thumb on her neck, perhaps the only thing that had registered in a long, long time. she stood up and took a step, and then another.

 her father would not have been proud of her at this moment, but perhaps he would have understood.